willpuckett/kb_can/can.md

 4. Open `/etc/udev/rules.d/z21_persistent-local.rules` in your editor of choice

-5. Subtitiuting the serial number you found in step 3, add the following line.
+5. Substituting the serial number you found in step 3, add the following line.
 (Since your system likely automatically assigns names such as "can0," "can1," "can2" etc to canbus devices, use a string such as "canalpha," "canbeta," or "cangamma" for YOUR_CHOSEN_CANBUS_NAME):

 ```
 SUBSYSTEM=="net", ACTION=="add", ATTRS{serial}=="YOUR_SERIAL", NAME="YOUR_CHOSEN_CANBUS_NAME"